Wild Baja Escape: Serenity & Sea Life in the Sea of Cortez

 Pristine beaches and Baja serenity on an active, compact expedition

 Experience a balance of wildness and wellness over five days aboard National Geographic Venture, a floating base camp off La Paz.
 Fall under the spell of the city’s charms and actively explore unsullied landscapes with a chance to revel in pure nature.
 Each day explore a new island or shore.
-A beach BBQ as dusk shades into starlit night or a Chill Yoga session on deck are some of the soul-lifting ways to end active days.
+A beach BBQ as dusk shades into starlit night or a yoga session on deck are some of the soul-lifting ways to end active days.

 Exult in the pristine beauty of the Sea of Cortez—azure water, bays, beaches, unique flora and fauna— and roam free in wide-open spaces